dvernon5/Weather-API-Application/README.md

 Follow the steps below to configure the required libraries for the WeatherAPI Application:

 ### Crow Framework Library
-1. If you haven't please download the Crow Framework library from the official GitHub repository:[Crow Framework](https://github.com/ipkn/crow)
+To install the Crow Framework Library please follow the steps in the Crow documentation:[Crow Framework](https://crowcpp.org/master/getting_started/setup/macos/)